 It looks stunning in detail within this pure silk tie by English designers Fox and Chave, and it will go beautifully with everything from a city suit to navy blazer and casual linen, from city shirts to denim.
 It is perfect to add the finishing touch for any artistic or summery occasion, from Chelsea Flower Show to a summer wedding—and of course through the Club it is an El Snippo.

-Usually selling at up to £35, for Country Club Members it is a mere £19.50.
+Usually selling at £35, for Country Club Members it is a mere £21.